 The microNOVA computer systems are organized around the microNOVA microprocessor, a generalpurpose, user-programmable processor which resides on a single LSI N-channel MOS chip.
 The microNOVA processor has a word length of 16 bits, four accumulators for arithmetic and logical operations, and the capability to address up to 32,768 words of dynamic RAM and/or programmable ROM (PROM) memory.
 Two independent buses are used to communicate with memory and with I/O devices.
 The memory bus is used to both access and refresh memory, and consists of sixteen bidirectional data lines and four control lines.
 The I/O bus is capable of driving I/O devices as far as 100 feet from the microNOVA processor, and consists of a 2-bit bidirectional differential data bus, timing lines, and control lines.
-The microNOVA computer is softwarecompatible with Data General's NOVA line of computers, and has the same instruction set as the NOVA 3 computer.
+The microNOVA computer is softwarecompatible with Data General's NOVA line of computers, and is similar to the NOVA 3 instruction set (see Appendix for greater detail).

 The microNOVA computer is available as a complete computer system, as assemblies such as the CPU and 2K/4K RAM board, and as chips such as the CPU and the I/O Controller (IOC).
 The availability of the separate assemblies and chips gives the customer the flexibility either to construct a computer system tailor-made to his particular applications from the parts available or to purchase the complete microNOVA computer system packaged by Data General.
-The assemblies which can be purchased separately or combined to form a complete microNOVA computer system are as follows: CPU and 2K/4K RAM Board 4K/8K MOS RAM Board Programmable Read-Only Memory Board Hand-held Console Subsystem Asynchronous Interface Board Diskette Subsystem PROM Programmer Board General Purpose Interface Board General Purpose Wiring Board Extender Board 9-slot/18-slot Main Chassis I/O Expansion Chassis Card Frame Assembly Power Supply Assemblies
+The assemblies which can be purchased separately or combined to form a complete microNOVA computer system are as follows: CPU and 2K/4K RAM Board 4K/8K MOS RAM Board Programmable Read-Only Memory Board Hand-held Console Subsystem Asynchronous Interface Board Diskette Subsystem PROM Programmer Board General Purpose Interface Board General Purpose Wiring Board Extender Board 9-slot/18-slot Main Chassis Card Frame Assembly Power Supply Assemblies

-Each of the boards in the system is a 7.5 inch wide printed circuit board suitable for installation in the microNOVA main chassis, the microNOVA I/O expansion chassis, or the microNOVA card frame assembly.
+Each of the boards in the system is a 7.5 inch wide printed circuit board suitable for installation in the microNOVA main chassis or the microNOVA card frame assembly.
 The boards vary in length from 9.9 to 11.7 inches.